Wildlife Conservation - Tracking with LPWAN Technology

 Even though poaching has decreased during the past years, wildlife game reserves still have many challenges to overcome.
 LPWAN technology can be key for protecting wildlife and supporting rangers in operational decisions.
 This article shares insights into a private wildlife reserve in South Africa and how akenza enabled the creation of an end-to-end LPWAN tracking solution.

-Challenge of the wildlife game reserve
+The challenge of the wildlife game reserve

 Poaching is threatening wildlife conservation in Africa.
 Elephant and rhino populations have been devastated and the bushmeat trade is severely impacting wildlife populations.